-A nonconforming lot that has been developed with a structure may continue in its present use; however, any alteration or expansion shall comply with Sections 803.00 and 805.00.

-- B. New septic systems, or any changes to existing septic systems, must comply with the NH Division of Water Supply and Pollution Control and the Town of Brookline in accordance with the provisions of RSA 485-A:38 and the Town of Brookline's Zoning Ordinance Section 303.02. - C. Substandard Pre-zoning nonconforming lot of record.
+- a.
+A nonconforming lot that has been developed with a structure may continue in its present use; however, any alteration or expansion shall comply with Sections 800.01 and 800.03. - b.
+A nonconforming lot which is recorded and taxed as a lot of record at the time of passage of this Ordinance and, pursuant to Zoning Ordinance Section 900, may be used for any permitted use in the district in which it is located. - c.
+New septic systems or any changes to existing septic systems must comply with the NH Division of Water Supply and Pollution Control and the Town of Brookline in accordance with the provisions of RSA 485-A:38 and the Town of Brookline's Zoning Ordinance Section 303.02.